Combodo/combodo-vsphere-datamodel/README.md

-# Extension Data model for VMware
+# Extension Data model for vSphere

 ## About